musicalglass/Processing-JS_Offline/ReadMe.txt

 Creating your own files for offline viewing is relatively easy if you understand a little basic HTML.
-Copy your Program code and open the file: template.js
+Copy your Program code and open the file: template.js using Notepad or your favorite text editor.

 Paste your program into the designated area.
-Save As and name the file programName.js
+Save As a text only file and name the file programName.js

 Now open the Template.html page, scroll down to the bottom, and replace the name that refers to template.js with programName.js .